 GCSE Computer Science is not a practical course.
-Students will not be_using computers or using the software installed on our school network.
+Students will not be using computers or using the software installed on our school network.
 GCSE Computer Science is a theory based qualification that looks at the complex architecture of a computer system and the complex thinking and logic that goes into designing, writing and debugging algorithms and programing code.

-Unit 1 Unit 2
+Unit 1

-Computer Systems Computational Thinking, Algorithms and
+Computer Systems

-Systems architecture Programming
+- Systems architecture

-Memory and storage Algorithms
+- Memory and storage

-Networks and protocols Programming fundamentals
+- Networks and protocols

-Network security Producing robust programs
+- Network security

-Systems software Boolean logic
+- Systems software

-• Ethical, legal, cultural and Programming languages
+- Ethical, legal, cultural and environmental impacts

-environmental impacts